 This plugin lets you know the number of pages secured with an SSL certificate.
 You can go to the WordPress dashboard to see your progress.

-Feel free to see our expert guide on how to install an SSL certificate on WordPress for free using Cloudflare.
+You may need to see our expert guide on how to install an SSL certificate on WordPress for free using Cloudflare.

 3. Use SEO Friendly URL Structures

 For a URL to be considered as SEO-friendly, it has to contain words that clearly explain the content of the page, and easy to read by both humans and search engines.